Hello Darkness My Old Friend

 Richard: I’m not here to argue with you, Sylvia, or to be included in your pity party.
 Tell me what it is you want.

 Sylvia: Arthur is stepping down as Chief of Staff.
 He wants to remain at Maple Falls General but no longer wishes to be in charge.
-He had the nerve to suggest to me that I should reinstall my wonderful ex-husband who has made my life miserable.
+He had the nerve to suggest to me that I should reinstate my wonderful ex-husband who has made my life miserable.
 I won’t do it.

 Richard: Sylvia, while Arthur did a fine job as Chief of Staff Max is truly the one who knows how to run the hospital.
 Your father wanted him to do it after he died.
 Sidney told me so himself.